systeminsights/systeminsights.github.com/source/_posts/2013-06-03-we-are-hiring.md

 - Strong experience in deploying, configuring and managing applications using Amazon AWS (EC2, S3, RDS, EMR ...)
 - Skills in mongodb and SQL: Replication, sharding, tuning
+- Experience with Chef or other configuration management tool
+- Basic understanding of network topologies and configuration (routing, subnets, NAT).
 - Experience in application monitoring and log file management for multi-function, multi-tenant applications
 - System administration skills for Linux (Ubuntu, Centos) and Windows
 - Lead and work with a 24x7 distributed global team